Katsutami7moto/Silver-PL/thoughts/interfaces.md

 }
 ```

-### How to make this in Silver
+### Variant types in Silver

-- Variant type can't have his own methods like product and intersection types can, because this would lead to uncomfortable syntax.
-- So, interfaces are only way to create variant types with unified methods (and also, of course, to make OOP-like interfaces and abstract classes).
-- Using the interface automatically creates a variant type with its name (in compiled code remains the one structure).
-- If a function takes an argument (or returnes a value) of variant/interface type, the value in call (or in `return` statement) gets replaced by call of a function kind of:
+- If a function takes an argument (or returnes a value) of variant type, the value in call (or in `return` statement) gets replaced by call of a function kind of:
 ```c
 VariantTypeName* VariantTypeName__ObjectTypeName(ObjectTypeName arg)
 ```